 This section should incorporate hard skills that are relevant to the job you are applying for but may include additional traits, which are desirable to a company and demonstrate your versatility.
 For instance, if we use the sales and marketing example above, you will want to include the hard skills I’ve mentioned already (Brand Design, Budget Development, Global Economy Penetration, Print and Social Media).
 Only use skills that truly apply to you of course – and incorporate other competencies you want to showcase.
 These abilities could include an Interdepartmental Relations, Staff Recruiting, Streamlining Operations, and so forth.

 How can hard skills and core competencies help me during my job interview?
+Using storytelling throughout the interview is an excellent method to build credibility and share your accomplishments to showcase your tangible skills and abilities.

 During a job interview, you will be required to list and/or demonstrate your greatest strengths and skills that make you the best candidate for the job.
 If you are not asked outright for these talents, i.e. such as during a BDI, make sure you slip them in as much as possible.
 Sell yourself by sharing what you have done for past employers.